-In every felony case we defend, we have two goals: avoid a jail or prison sentence, and avoid a permanent felony conviction.
-The circumstances of your case, your prior history, and the evidence against you will dictate what strategy we decide will be most effect for your case.
-Rest assured that after 14 years of defending Grand Theft cases in Destin, we know how to adapt our strategies to meet the demands of your case.
+In every felony case I defend, I have two goals: avoid a jail or prison sentence, and avoid a permanent felony conviction.
+The circumstances of your case, your prior history, and the evidence against you will dictate what strategy we decide will be most effective for your case.
+Rest assured, I have the experience to know how to adapt our strategies to meet the demands of your case.

-One area we will look into is whether the State can prove the amount of the theft to “qualify” for felony status.
-Often times, the value is based on the victim’s subjective opinion and we will challenge that.
-We will insist that an independent estimate or appraisal be done to ensure that the criteria is met.
+One area I will look into is whether the State can prove the amount of the theft to “qualify” for felony status.
+Often times, the value is based on the victim’s subjective opinion and I will challenge that.
+I will insist that an independent estimate or appraisal be done to ensure that the criteria is met.

-We will review any security camera footage that exists.
+I will review any security camera footage that exists.
 Unless you were caught red-handed at the scene, the State will be required to prove beyond a reasonable doubt that it was you who committed the theft.
-We will not let them just assume this.
-We will not roll over and we will not sell you out.
+I will not let them just assume this.

-If we are successful in resolving your case without a conviction, we will also discuss with you the possibility of sealing or expunging the record so that this incident doesn’t affect your future.
+If possible, I will also discuss with you the possibility of sealing or expunging the record so that this incident doesn’t affect your future.

 Call a Destin Grand Theft Attorney

 If you have been accused of Grand Theft in Destin and you are worried about your future, you have come to the right place.
-Call Flaherty Defense Firm at (850) 460-7470 and let us take care of this for you.
-We are available 24/7.
+Call me at (850) 460-7470 and let me take care of this for you.